edwardcallahan/conductr-ansible/README.md

 ansible-playbook create-network-ec2.yml -e "EC2_REGION=eu-west-1"
 ```

 The playbook defaults to availability zones `a`, `b`, and `c`.
-Change the create-network playbook to use other zones.
+Change the create-network playbook directly to use other or fewer zones.

 The create network playbook produces a vars file in the `vars` folder named `{{EC2_REGION}}_vars.yml` where {{EC2_REGION}} is the region used.
 You **must** add the name of your key pair to `{{EC2_REGION}}_vars.yml` in order to use it with the build cluster script.
 Change the "Key Pair Name" of `KEYPAIR: "Key Pair Name"` to that of the key pair name, which may be different than the file name and generally does not end in the .pem file extension.